 I’m tired of talking about this book, and the thousands like it.
-I’m sure Carlos is a great guy, great father, great husband, etc. But being a great person does not a writer make.
+I looked up Carlos online and he legitimately is a great guy, great father, great husband, etc. But being a great person does not a writer make.

 The Christian market is full of bubble makers and is devoid of poets, of artists, of philosophers.
 For each of those categories, I can think of 3 or 4 people who fit that description, and that’s pretty sad.
 Especially when you compare it to the number of people profiting off of evangelical media which has its roots not in the Bible, but in Americana and Tony Robbins-esque motivation.